 You will find the best sunset spots in Santorini in Oia along with some of the most instagrammable places in Santorini, so it’s certainly worth staying there at least one night.

 Fira is another great place to stay as there are more options to choose from and it’s generally cheaper as well.
 Apart from Oia and Fira, make sure to visit the cute town of Imerovigli and the black sandy beach in Perissa, and it’s also worth going on a boat tour to see the sunset.

 8. Angkor Wat, Cambodia

-The ancient city of Angkor Wat is considered as the largest religious monument in the world and it has been also declared as an UNESCO World Heritage site in 1992.
-The name Angkor Wat translates to Temple City and it feels quite fitting as the 400 square km area is comprised of more than 1000 temples.
+The ancient city of Angkor Wat is considered the largest religious monument in the world and it has been declared as a UNESCO World Heritage site in 1992.
+The name Angkor Wat translates to Temple City and it feels quite fitting as the 400 square km area comprises more than 1000 temples.

 9. Venice, Italy